caitlin-leonard/coursera-andrew-ng-deep-learning-specialization-notes/README.md

 # Coursera Deep Learning Specialization — Revision Notes (Andrew Ng)

-Concise, exam-focused revision notes for all 5 courses of the Deep Learning Specialization by Andrew Ng on Coursera.
+Concise, detailed study notes for all 5 courses of the Deep Learning Specialization by Andrew Ng on Coursera.

 **Course:** Deep Learning Specialization
 **Offered by:** Coursera — DeepLearning.AI